 Advantages of Trade Deficit

-Following are the advantages of having a trade deficit
+The advantages of having the trade deficit are as follows:

 - It allows a country to consume more than its production capacities.

 - It helps nations to avoid any shortfall in goods.